-- 15.2 Media service providers of on-demand services shall develop an accessibility action plan, to be agreed with the Commission, in respect of the obligation set out under section 15.1. - 15.3 Media service providers of on-demand services shall make available to the Commission their first accessibility action plan within six months from the date of publication of this Code and Rules and annually thereafter. - 15.4 Media service providers of on-demand services shall, in developing their first and subsequent accessibility action plan demonstrate that they have had due regard to the influencing factors set out under Section 15.6.

-- 15.5 The accessibility action plan to be developed and agreed with Coimisiún na Meán in respect of the obligation set out under section 15.1 shall address the following: - i.
-The proportion of access services that the media service provider proposes to make available each year on the on-demand service(s) that it provides. - ii.
-The measures to be taken to adhere to the quality standards developed by the Commission further to Section 15.7. - iii.
-Proposals with respect to the provision of emergency information further to Section 15.8. - iv.
-The manner in which the media service provider will promote access services made available on the on-demand service(s) that it provides. - v.
-Proposals to consult with users of access services on the provision by the media services provider of access services on the on-demand media service(s) that it provides. - Vi.
-Proposals with respect to ensuring that there is an accessible mechanism for dealing with complaints and queries from audiences with respect to the provision of access services.
+- 16.2 Media service providers of on-demand services shall develop an accessibility action plan, to be agreed with the Commission, in respect of the obligation set out under Section 16.1. - 16.3 Media service providers of on-demand services shall make available to the Commission their first accessibility action plan within six months from the date of publication of this Code and Rules and annually thereafter. - 16.4 Media service providers of on-demand services shall, in developing their first and subsequent accessibility action plan demonstrate that they have had due regard to the influencing factors set out under Section 16.6. - 16.5 The accessibility action plan to be developed and agreed with the Commission in respect of the obligation set out under Section 16.1 shall address the following: - i.
+The proportion of access services that the media service provider of on-demand services proposes to make available each year on the on-demand service(s) that it provides. - ii.
+The measures to be taken to adhere to the quality standards developed by the Commission further to Section 16.7. - iii.
+Proposals with respect to the provision of emergency information further to Section 16.8. - iv.
+The manner in which the media service provider of on-demand services will promote access services made available on the on-demand service(s) that it provides. - v.
+Proposals to consult with users of access services, including Disabled Persons Representative Organisations, on the provision by the media services provide of access services on the on-demand media service(s) that it provides.